dzufferey/resync_oopsla20_artifact/README.md

 4. Comparing progress conditions in Paxos with TCP transport and a 5ms timeout (Figure 9b)
 5. Effect of timeout values and transport layer in Paxos with 9 replicas progressing on quorum (Figure 9c)

-Below, we summarize the commands with the parameters as variable.
+Below, we summarize the commands with the parameters as variables.
 For instance, we write:
 ```sh
 n=9 #in the range [3,9]